GEC-git/AptaMat/README.md

 Note
 ------------

+Since AptaMat does not include automatic structure alignment, the choice of the software is up to the users.

+Our papers observation have been made using Manhattan distance.
+Cutoff decision may be guided by the topic studied and also by the choice of the distance method (Euclidean or Manhattan).

 For the moment, no features have been included to check whether the base pair is able to exist or not, according to literature.
-You must be careful about the sequence input and the base pairing associate.
+You must be careful about the sequence input and the base pairing associated.

 Citation
 ------------
-If you are using AptaMat in your research, please support us by citing our preprint: Binet T., Avalle B., Felipe MD., Maffucci I. (2022).
-AptaMat: a matrix-based algorithm to compare single-stranded oligonucleotides secondary structures. *bioRxiv*. doi: https://doi.org/10.1101/2022.05.04.490414
+If you are using AptaMat in your research, please support us by citing us : Thomas Binet, Bérangère Avalle, Miraine Dávila Felipe, Irene Maffucci, AptaMat: a matrix-based algorithm to compare single-stranded oligonucleotides secondary structures, Bioinformatics, Volume 39, Issue 1, January 2023, btac752, https://doi.org/10.1093/bioinformatics/btac752

-Article have been submitted.